 11 Reasons Your Portable AC Fills with Water Too Quickly

 Portable air conditioners generate water during the cooling process.
-The is due to the fact that portable ACs operates on the same refrigeration cycle as all the compressor-based air conditioners i.e. vapor compression cycle.
+This is due to the fact that portable ACs operate on the same refrigeration cycle as all the compressor-based air conditioners i.e. vapor compression cycle.

-The quantity of water produced depends on various factors, especially humidity.
-However, a portable AC filling with water too quickly is a real problem.
+A portable AC filling with water too quickly is a real problem.
 It is very uncomfortable to drain the condensate pan every few hours.
-Especially at night when you need a good consistent sleep after long day work.
+Especially at night when you need a good consistent sleep after a long day of work.

-High relative humidity is the primary reason for your portable AC filling with water too quickly.
-This could be seasonal or simply because of the region you live.
-However, your unit’s condensate pan could also fill unusually fast due to internal problems like dirty filters, clogged cooling coils and condensate lines.
+The primary reason why your portable AC fills too quickly is high humidity.
+This could be seasonal or specific to the region where you live.
+However, many times internal problems like dirty filters, clogged coils and airflow limitation can also cause your unit’s condensate pan to fill unusually fast.

-Actually, clogged filters and evaporator coils, or anything blocking the path of air from your portable AC unit, leads to ice that melts and keeps filling the water container continuously.
+Actually, clogged filters and evaporator coils, or anything blocking the path of air through your portable AC unit, leads to ice that melts and keeps filling the water container continuously.

 Many portable air conditioners have self-evaporation technology.
-This means that water produced is automatically exhausted through vent hose.
-However all portable ACs do not have this technology.
+This means that water produced is automatically exhausted through the exhaust hose.
+However, all portable ACs do not have this technology.

-Even if your portable AC has the ability to automatically expel water, most of ACs are partially evaporative.
+Even if your portable AC can automatically expel water, most of the ACs are partially evaporative.
 Which means they still have a water tray.
 The purpose of the water tray is to hold water in case it is not expelled at the same rate as it is generated.

 Why Is Your Portable AC Filling with Water Quickly